 Sleeping in an internet café

-As always the cheapest option out there.
+The best option to budget travel in Japan, as it is certainly the cheapest option out there.
 You can camp at service areas on the highway if you’re hitchhiking, otherwise if you’re inside the city you can head for the bigger park you can see on the map and crash for the night, and wake up before sunrise.

 Airport – Train station